Sum1Solutions/corpus/README.md

 # Simulation Adjuster App

+FIRST OFF - This is totally not working yet...

 This is a web-based interactive application that allows users to adjust key variables in a simulation and visualize the results in real-time.
 The app is built using **Dash**, a Python framework for building web applications, and includes a dynamic UI where users can control parameters such as the number of individuals, timesteps, theory understanding, and application.

 ## Background Concept